12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 A large number of online shoppers –up to 70% according to Statista– abandon carts and there’s no way to completely change that.
 But we can seek to understand how many shopping carts are abandoned on average, why cart abandonment happens, and where there’s room for improvement.

-What’s interesting is that 21% of shoppers will abandon a cart because of a long or complicated checkout process.
+21% of shoppers will abandon their cart because of a long or complicated checkout process.
 Yet most checkout flows contain around 15 form fields for users to fill out, as opposed to the 7-8 Baymard found to be ideal.

 Reasons for Shopping Cart Abandonment